frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 Service principals
 ^^^^^^^^^^^^^^^^^^

-It must be possible to configure a FreeIPA service to belong to a security domain other than the default security domain.
-Service certificates will be issued by the corresponding sub-CA.
+It should be possible to associate a FreeIPA service principal with a sub-CA or the top-level CA.  Service certificates will be issued from the configured CA.

 User principals
 ^^^^^^^^^^^^^^^

-It may not make sense to add the ability to assign user principals to a security domain, since there are many use cases for which a user may require a certificate, and these use cases may demand separate security domains, e.g. S/MIME vs VPN vs 802.1X and so on.
+It may not make sense to add the ability to assign user principals to a security domain, because there are many use cases for which a user may require a certificate, and these use cases may demand separate security domains, e.g. S/MIME vs VPN vs 802.1X and so on.

-If an imminent use case exists, this capability can be added.
-Otherwise it will be left alone.

 User Groups